Odyssey Trust Company

 If we receive an email message from you that includes personal information, we may use that information to reply or provide the requested service, but please note that email and other Internet communications are not necessarily secure against interception.
 If your communication includes sensitive information including things like your social insurance number or banking information, you should not send it electronically unless your browser indicates that the access to our website is secure.
 We undertake periodic reviews of our security policies and procedures and technological safeguards to ensure that our systems are secure and protected, including by internal and external audits.

-To conduct our business and to meet regulatory requirements, your information may be transferred to other companies in or outside of Canada that provide data processing, storage or other services (including auditors, bankers, mailing houses and regulatory screening services).
-We will not provide more information than is reasonably necessary for them to perform the services for which they are engaged, and contractually require that they not store, analyze or use that information for purposes other than to carry out the intended services.
+To conduct our business and to meet regulatory requirements, your information may be transferred to other companies in or outside of Canada that provide data processing, storage, or other services (including auditors, bankers, mailing houses and regulatory screening services).
+We will not provide more information than is reasonably necessary for them to perform the services for which they are engaged, and we contractually require that they not store, analyze, or use that information for purposes other than to carry out the intended services.
 Should the data or information that we transfer to the data processors, service providers or other parties described above be transferred outside of Canada, it could be available to a foreign government or its agencies under the laws of that country.

 Odyssey will minimize the possibility of using incorrect or incomplete information when making a decision that affects an individual or when disclosing an individual’s information to another organization.
 This is achieved by making reasonable efforts to ensure that the personal information we collect is accurate and complete.